- Top Blade Irons

 Q: How do you clean golf irons?

 A: After each round, clean your irons by wiping them with a club brush using soapy water.
-AFter each shot you play, wipe the grooves of your irons with your club brush or tee to remove dirt and grass from the grooves.
+After each shot you play, wipe the grooves of your irons with your club brush or tee to remove dirt and grass from the grooves.
 Keeping your irons clean will help extend their life and maximize distance and spin control.

 What Blade Iron Set Should You Buy?

+Golfers that want to use muscleback or blade irons want clean, classic lines and precision performance.
 Blade irons are timeless and offer golfers more options to take on pins and shoot lower scores.
 These clubs demand the very highest level of ball striking and enough swing speed to launch the golf ball into the air.
 Elite golfers can play their best golf by varying trajectory, curvature, and distance with the help of modern blade iron sets.

 Be sure to check out your local pro shops or retail stores to see which models you prefer the look of.
-Hit each one with a variety of shafts to match your swing to the proper flex, weight, and bend profile.
+Hit each one with a variety of shafts to match your swing to the proper flex, perimeter weighting, and bend profile.
 Enjoy your testing process and only put something into your golf bag if it makes you a better golfer.
 Thanks for reading and be sure to check out our other guides and reviews to help fill your bag!